mariahcoleno/ImageAnnotationToolV2/hypothesis_annotator/README.md

 3. Create a virtual environment: `python3 -m venv venv`
 4. Activate the virtual environment: `source venv/bin/activate`
 5. Install dependencies: `pip install -r requirements.txt`
-6. Place images in `images/` (ignored by Git):
-   - **Note**:
-     - Sample image (ssc2019-15b-med.jpg) included in images/ for testing
-     - Add your own images to images/ directory (ignored by Git) for additional annotations.
-     - Use your own .jpg files (e.g., from ~/Downloads/, ~/Pictures/, or a dataset like NASA's images).
-     - To find your path:
-       - In Finder: Right-click a file, hold the Option key, select "Copy [filename] as Pathname” where [filename] is the name of your file.
-       - In Terminal:
-         - Navigate to your image directory: `cd ~/Downloads/` # Adjust path as needed
-         - Run pwd to get the path (e.g., /Users/yourusername/Downloads/)
-         - Go back to the image_annotation directory: `cd ~/ImageAnnotationToolV2/image_annotation/` (adjust if cloned elsewhere).

 #### Option 2: Local Setup (Existing Repo)
 1. Navigate to your local repository: `cd ~/Documents/AnnotationProject/` # Adjust path as needed